khaireddinechebbi/APTs-Detection-Framework/SigmaRules/Command and Control/T1105/README.md

-I'll correct the Mermaid diagram syntax issues.
-The problem is with the HTML line breaks (`<br>`) and special characters that need to be properly handled in Mermaid syntax.
+I'll add the diagrams and explanations to this T1105 technique file:

 # T1105 - Ingress Tool Transfer